 - No demonstrable experience for the position they’re applying for

 - A history of switching jobs too frequently — while it’s common to switch jobs frequently in technology, someone who’s moved on every few months might be a problem

 Suggested duration: 30 minutes.

 For most roles, these can be conducted by HR.
-If you're interviewing for leadership and executive roles, it might be better that this is done by a subject matter expert.
+If you’re interviewing for leadership and executive roles, it might be better for this to be done by a subject matter expert.

 Use the phone screen to determine if the candidate has the qualifications necessary to do the job.
 You’re deciding who you’ll bring in for an in-depth, in-person interview.

 - Ask basic background questions

 - Look for candidates who are passionate about your agency or mission, since they’re likely to be productive and motivated employees

 - Ask why they’re applying to this position

 - Ask why they’re attracted to your organization